 The Village of Deep Cove

-The village’s “downtown” consists primarily of a single street lined with restaurants, an ice cream parlour or two and coffee shops.
+The village’s “downtown” consists primarily of a single street lined with restaurants, an ice cream parlor or two, coffee shops, unique boutiques and galleries.

-The Arm’s Reach Bistro in particular offers great food with nice views, and the local neighbourhood pub is the Raven which is famous for its pizza, boasts the largest selection of craft beer on the North Shore, and is located at 1052 Deep Cove Road, so not actually in the heart of the village itself.
+The Arm’s Reach Bistro in particular offers great food with nice views.
+The Raven is the local neighbourhood pub which is famous for its pizza.
+It also boasts the largest selection of craft beer on the North Shore, and is located at 1052 Deep Cove Road, so not actually in the heart of the village itself.
 Trust us – their pizza is really good!

 Deep Cove’s sandy beach is small, but nice for swimming.
-Running all along the water in town is a paved pathway, with Deep Cove’s pier and the marina in the middle.
+A paved pathway runs all along the water in town, with Deep Cove’s pier and the marina in the middle.

 Slightly to the north of the shops and restaurants is Panorama Park, with a picnic shelter, large grassy lawns on a hill and a popular children’s play area.
-It’s here at Panorama Park that events often take place, including summer concerts and Deep Cove Daze, among others.
+It’s here at Panorama Park that events sometimes take place, including Summer Concerts and the Deep Cove Polar Plunge.

 To the south is the kayak and paddle board rental shop and then more parkland.